 A student leadership element is also key in picking what to offer.
 Sandberg said they put a lot of weight in student leadership opportunities in the outdoor recreation program.
 Planning, teaching technical skills, and making sure staff are involved for the long training process prepares students to lead trips.
 While it might be easier to let professional staff just do it, Sandberg said they want to grow their students and give them tools they can use in the career world.

 Collaborating is another key element to making your outdoor recreation program a success.
 Sandberg has realized this through the relationship with the dean of students.
 Partnering with other departments on campus leads to credibility and means another voice speaking for your outdoor program.

 Hensold said he’s seen this sort of collaboration with student clubs, housing and the wellness center.
 One example he shared was a partnership with the Vegan Club.
 They offered a ‘food dehydrating for backpacking’ workshop and a plant-based backpacking trip.
-“I have found if you’re trying to reach new participants, doing so through an already established group is most effective,” shared Sandberg.
+“I have found if you’re trying to reach new participants, doing so through an already established group is most effective,” shared Hensold.